mesosphere/RENDLER/README.md

 ### Data Structures

-- crawlQueue: list of urls
+- `crawlQueue`: list of urls
-- renderQueue: list of urls
+- `renderQueue`: list of urls
-- processedURLs: set or urls
+- `processedURLs`: set or urls
-- crawlResults: list of url tuples
+- `crawlResults`: list of url tuples
-- renderResults: map of urls to imageUrls
+- `renderResults`: map of urls to imageUrls

 ### Scheduler Behavior